abinit/abinit/doc/topics/_ConstrainedDFPT.md

 This page describes how to perform noncollinear DFPT calculations in magnetic insulators using the constrained magnetic moments formalism implemented in ABINIT.
-This approach, referred to as **Constrained DFPT**, allows one to compute static and dynamic (at finite frequency) response functions --spanning interatomic force constatns, dielectric tensor, Born charges, etc.. but also magnetic susceptibilities, magnetic Born charges and magnetoelectric tensors-- while enforcing parametric control over the local magnetic moments.
+This approach, referred to as **Constrained DFPT**, allows one to compute static and dynamic (at finite frequency) response functions --spanning interatomic force constants, dielectric tensor, Born charges, etc.. but also magnetic susceptibilities, magnetic Born charges and magnetoelectric tensors-- while enforcing parametric control over the local magnetic moments.

 The implementation follows the theoretical framework introduced in [[cite:Royo2025]].